 If you were in the UK before 31 December 2020

-If you want to stay in the UK after 31 December 2020, you will need to apply for permission to stay under the EU Settlement Scheme.
+If you want to stay in the UK after 31 December 2020, you would need to have applied for permission to stay under the EU Settlement Scheme (EUSS).

 A list of acceptable documents to prove your residency in the UK can be found here.